Underrout/LunarHelper/README.md

 Any freespace used by globules will be automatically cleaned up whenever they're re-inserted or removed.
 They're (re-)inserted at the very start of a any (Quick) Build and are not currently a configurable part of the build order.
+Note that Globules should currently **not** import other globules (via incsrc for example).
+Make sure every freespace area in your globules contains at least one label, otherwise you may leak freespace, since Lunar Helper cannot clean these areas up automatically unless they contain a label.

 ## Lunar Helper Information in asm